ICSOFT 2019 Abstracts

 Authors:

-Julio C. Furtado and Sandro B. Oliveira
+Julio Cezar Costa Furtado and Sandro Ronaldo Bezerra Oliveira

 Abstract: The purpose of this research study is to identify Statistical Process Control methods and their importance for the current software industry.
 Statistical Process Control is a set of techniques employed for achieving a stable and repeatable process.
 In organizations that are seeking a high degree of maturity, it is necessary to achieve a statistical control of software processes and to know their behavior and operational performance.
 However, the use of these techniques by software development organizations has proved to be complex.
 The approach adopted for the teaching approach involves reading articles and experience performance reports, practical cases, discussion, the use of games and simulators, practical projects and reflection by students on the knowledge learned and activities carried out.
 In this context, it is expected that the students will feel a greater degree of motivation and reach more advanced levels of learning by being involved in a more playful and practical class atmosphere that simulates the environments encountered in industry.
 The experiment was conducted with undergraduates enrolled in a Computer Science Bachelor's degree programe, who were divided into a “control group” and an “experimental group”.
 At the end, the two groups carried out a practical project to evaluate the level of learning reached by the students.
 The results of the study suggest that there was a difference in the effectiveness of the learning resulting from the teaching approach and traditional instruction.
 We observed a mean gain of 30.06% in the experimental group, which is evidence of this rise in the learning effectiveness.